Published: 31 January 2025

 What’s a savings account?

-Here’s the kicker.
-ISAs have a superpower – they can build interest tax-free1!
+Cash ISAs have a superpower – they can build interest tax-free!
 Yep, that’s right.
-While other savings accounts can also earn you interest, ISAs take it up a notch.
+While other savings accounts earn interest, cash ISAs take it up a notch.

-You can earn tax-free interest on savings of up to £20,000 each tax year.
+You can earn tax-free interest on cash ISA savings up to the annual ISA allowance each tax year.

-With a non-ISA savings account, the Personal Savings Allowance (PSA) currently allows all basic and higher-rate taxpayers to earn up to £1,000 and £500 in savings interest respectively before having to pay any tax, in each tax year.
+How about non-ISA savings accounts?
+Each tax year, the Personal Savings Allowance (PSA) allows basic rate taxpayers to earn up to £1,000 in interest before having to pay any tax, £500 for higher-rate taxpayers.
 Additional rate taxpayers pay tax on all interest they earn.
-ISAs don’t count towards the allowance.
+Cash ISAs don’t count towards the allowance.

 What’s an ISA?

 Think of an ISA as the VIP section of the savings world with tax efficient benefits.
-There are different types of ISA: Cash ISA, Stocks and Shares ISA, Lifetime ISA, Innovative Finance ISA and Junior ISA.
-Just a heads up, we currently only offer Cash ISAs2.
+There are different types of ISA: cash ISA, stocks and shares ISA, lifetime ISA, innovative finance ISA and junior ISA.
+Just a heads up, we only offer cash ISAs.

 Let’s talk perks.
-With an ISA, say goodbye to handing over your hard-earned interest to the taxman.
-Plus, ISAs can offer flexibility and choice, letting you tailor your savings game plan to suit your style.
+With a cash ISA, say goodbye to handing over your hard-earned interest to the taxman.
+Plus, cash ISAs can offer choice, letting you tailor your savings game plan to suit your style.

 Choosing a savings account